Trump sidesteps questions on Roy Moore amid sexual misconduct allegations

 The White House statement said Trump believes Moore will "do the right thing and step aside" if the decades-old allegations are true.

-In the recent GOP primary for the Alabama Senate seat, Trump and Senate Majority Leader Mitch McConnell backed Republican Luther Stranger, appointed to the office when GOP Sen. Jeff Session became U.S. attorney general.
+In the recent GOP primary for the Alabama Senate seat, Trump and Senate Majority Leader Mitch McConnell backed Republican Luther Stranger, appointed to the office when GOP Sen. Jeff Sessions became U.S. attorney general.

 However, Alabama voters picked Moore, an outspoken conservative Christian and former state Supreme Court judge.